“Water, water, every where, Nor any drop to drink.”

 Packing water used to be much harder when the only available vessels were glass bottles, metal canteens, and rubber water bags.
 Today, we have a host of options.

 A lot of outdoor folks use the plastic bottles that you buy water in at the supermarket.
 These are lightweight, cheap, and available everywhere.
-However, there have been some questions raised about the safety of re-using them.
+However, there have been some questions raised about the safety of re-using them due to the BPS content of the plastic released as the plastic degrades over time.
 And some idiots apparently think that, because they are disposable, they can be thrown away along the trail.

 Reusable bottles are sturdier, easier to keep clean, and have tops that don’t get lost.
 The wide-mouth bottles from Nalgene are pretty much the gold standard.